Sqelson/Sqelson/README.md

 ### Hey 👋

 I'm a 1st year Software Engineering BSc student at Nottingham Trent University.
-I have experience in SQL, Python, HTML/CSS and an iota of C#/C++.
+I have experience in SQL, Python, HTML/CSS and C++/C#.

-- 🌱 I’m currently learning C++ to be put to use on a project (more details soon).
+- 🌱 I have recently submitted and created a C++ program available to look at in my repositories to help assist in strength training planning.
 - 📫 How to reach me: E-mail on my profile!
-- 😄 Pronouns: Any/All.
+- 😄 Pronouns: They/Them.
 - ⚡ Fun fact: I have 3 years work experience at EON and Infosys!
 Primarily using SQL for queries and small-scale changes.

 ### My Stats: